 The Annual Capital Expenditures Survey (ACES) is mailed out each year during the month of March, and responses are due within 30 days.
-If you cannot complete the survey by the due date, you may request an extension of time by contacting the Department of Commerce at 1-800-528-3049.
+If you cannot complete the survey by the due date, you may request an extension of time by using the Self-Service option on the Business Help Site or by contacting the Department of Commerce at 1-800-528-3049.

 The purpose of this survey is to collect comprehensive and timely information about the nature and level of capital expenditures in the United States.
 The level of capital expenditures is an important component in the overall assessment of our nationís productivity.
 The information you provide will be used to prepare national measures of capital spending and to formulate fiscal and monetary policy.

 No. The instructions contain many points to assist in correctly completing the ACES survey.
-This FAQ section is to be used as a reference to assist you in completing the form.
+This FAQ section is to be used as a reference to assist you in completing the survey.

 Capital expenditures include all expenditures during the year for both new and used structures (excluding land) and equipment chargeable to asset accounts for which depreciation amortization accounts are ordinarily maintained.

-Fill out the form, inserting zeros for the items requesting capital expenditure information.
+Fill out the survey, inserting zeros for the items requesting capital expenditure information.
 In the Remarks section give a brief explanation of why you are reporting zero capital expenditures.

-No. This form only tracks capital expenditures in the United States.
+No. This survey only tracks capital expenditures in the United States.

-The data requested on this report form may not correspond to your company's accounting records.
+The data requested on this report survey may not correspond to your company's accounting records.
 If you cannot answer a question from your company records, please provide carefully prepared estimates.